Gall–Peters projection: Peters world map controversy

 The right and left borders of the Peters map are in the Bering Strait, so all of Russia is displayed on the right side.

-The Gall–Peters projection initially passed unnoticed when presented by Gall in 1855.
+The projection initially passed unnoticed when presented by Gall in 1855.
 It achieved more widespread attention after Arno Peters reintroduced it in 1973.
 He promoted it as a superior alternative to the commonly used Mercator projection, on the basis that the Mercator projection greatly distorts the relative sizes of regions on a map.
-In particular, he criticized that the Mercator projection causes wealthy Europe and North America to appear very large relative to poorer Africa and South America.
+In particular, he criticized the Mercator projection for causing wealthy Europe and North America to appear very large relative to poorer Africa and South America.
 These arguments swayed many socially concerned groups to adopt the Gall–Peters projection, including the National Council of Churches and the magazine New Internationalist.